romrawinjp/romrawinjp.github.io/content/artworks.md

 | ---------------------- | ---------------------- |
 | [![Watch the video](https://img.youtube.com/vi/BJv6czfWSvI/hqdefault.jpg)](https://youtu.be/BJv6czfWSvI?si=FMeP6pS8VQUthpS6) | [![Watch the video](https://img.youtube.com/vi/njpvdWVUD0U/hqdefault.jpg)](https://youtu.be/njpvdWVUD0U?si=j_YC_7uscD320vZp) |

 No one would believe me if I say I have 1x yrs animation experience in the resume 😂.
-3D has been fun for me!
+I'd never do that.
+Anyway, 3D has been fun for me!

 # Crochet